mmn92/tv-show-page/README.md

+## tv show screen

+This project is a web page that shows the details screen for a tv show.
+All data is retrieved from an API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+After downloading the files or cloning the repository, run the `npm install` command in the project directory, to install all dependencies.

 ### `npm start`